 Also Read: What is CPU Throttling?

 So What Motherboard is Suitable For You?

-For different users, different features of the motherboard would be important.
-But essentially the more boxes a motherboard check, the more expensive it would be.
+For different users, different features of the motherboard would be necessary.
+But essentially, the more boxes a motherboard checks, the more expensive it would be.

-For instance, if overclocking is important to you, then you will need to invest in a more expensive motherboard.
+For instance, if overclocking is essential, you must invest in a more expensive motherboard.

 You have to gauge your requirements and your budget.
 If you are on a tight budget and are just looking for a simple motherboard, go for the budget series chipset.
 Just make sure it has the appropriate socket for your CPU.

 Why is a motherboard important?
 Motherboard is the orchestrator of everything that goes around in a PC.
 It connects components and allows communication between them to occur.

 In other words, the motherboard is the body, the CPU is the brain, and the rest of the components are the limbs of a PC.